CaptainKokomo/Codex-dropbox/README.md

 - **Portable:** Prefer to skip installing?
 Double-click `NodeLab.exe` from the portable zip.
 - **First launch:** The app immediately asks where to keep your projects (Desktop, Downloads, or any folder you choose).

-Both binaries live in the `dist/` folder generated for releases and can be shipped directly to users.
+Both binaries live in the `dist/` folder generated for releases (right next to `BuildNodeLabInstaller.bat`) and can be shipped directly to users.

 ## Features